Saaho: Marketing

+The first teaser was released alongside Baahubali 2: The Conclusion (2017) and gained attention for featuring jetpacks.

 The first teaser poster featuring Prabhas from the film was revealed on his birthday, 22 October 2017; the poster received criticism, saying is similar to the poster of Blade Runner 2049.
 In July 2019, UV Creations announced the film's release date as 30 August 2019 in Telugu, Hindi, Tamil, and Malayalam.

-Saaho – The Game, a First-person shooter mobile game was created by the Hyderabad-based company Pixalot Labs and was released on 15 August 2019.
+Saaho – The Game, a first-person shooter mobile game was created by the Hyderabad-based company Pixalot Labs and was released on 15 August 2019.
+Zee Entertainment Enterprises took broadcasting rights in all languages.
+Amazon Prime Video took digital rights.

 Release

+Theatrical

 Saaho was released on 30 August 2019 worldwide in Telugu, Hindi, and Tamil, along with a dubbed Malayalam version.

-The film was distributed by T-Series in North India while SPI Cinemas bought the distribution rights for Tamil Nadu.
-The film was internationally released by Yash Raj Films and Phars films.
+Home media

+The film began streaming on Amazon Prime Video from 19 October 2019 in Telugu, Tamil, Kannada and Malayalam languages.
+The Hindi version began streaming on Netflix from 8 December 2019.